buhrmi/buhrmi/README.md

 You have reached my GitHub profile.
 As you can see, everything here is highly professional.

 Come join my [Twitch channel](https://twitch.tv/buhrmitv) where we'll talk shitcoins, do some coding, trade simps, and uncover life's mysteries (currently inactive, but **stay tuned, it'll be back.
-I WILL DO EVERYTHING FOR SIMPS.**)
+I DO EVERYTHING FOR DELICIOUS SIMPS.**)

 ## Current projects